rajendrakmr/python-devops/day-01/README.md

 Optional:
 - Tag **TrainWithShubham** or **Shubham Londhe**
-- Use hashtags: `#PythonForDevOps #TrainWithShubham #DevOpsKaJosh` (Mandatory for me to filter post and Like/ Comment / Repost / engage)
+- Use hashtags: `#PythonForDevOps #TrainWithShubham #DevOpsKaJosh` (Helps me to filter post and Like/ Comment / Repost / engage)

 Happy Learning